ashlylau/robotics-exam/robotics-pseudocode.md

   new_point = (new_x, new_y, new_angle)
   return new_point

+# note that variance of e, f, g should scale with rotation and distance

 def navigate_to_waypoint(x, y):
   x_diff = x - curr_position_estimate[0]
   y_diff = y - curr_position_estimate[1]